 Who CAN you name as your beneficiary?

-Many people name one more more family members, such as a spouse, adult child, and even adult grandchildren.
+Most people name one or more family members, such as a spouse, adult child, and even adult grandchildren.
 You can basically name any adult family member who depends on you for financial support.